 Therefore, the constraints of our problem now are that we require increasing rates of change in the convexity case and decreasing rates of change in the concavity case.
-For example, conditions (8) might be derived from the assumption of diminishing marginal productivity of inputs in several production relations [24].
-Also, conditions (7) might be derived from the assumption of increasing marginal utility of a utility curve in decision-making [18].
+For example, conditions (8) might be derived from the assumption of diminishing marginal productivity of inputs in several production relations [23].
+Also, conditions (7) might be derived from the assumption of increasing marginal utility of a utility curve in decision-making [17].
 Moreover, these conditions are able to describe a variety of underlying functions without relaying on parametric expressions.

 The paper is organized as follows.
-In Section II we specify the type of a test statistic for convexity.
+In Section 2 we specify the type of a test statistic for convexity.
 Specifically, we test linearity against convexity, which requires the calculation of the Lagrange and the Karush-Kuhn-Tucker multipliers of the corresponding constrained optimization problems.
-In Section III and IV we give the numerical method for the linearity and convexity case calculation.
-In Section V we give the numerical performance of the test.
-In Section VI we present applications of the test for the assumption of convexity on certain economic data and reveal important underlying properties.
-Finally, some concluding remarks are presented in Section VII.
+In Section 3 we present applications that test the assumption of convexity on certain economic data and reveal important underlying properties.
+Finally, some concluding remarks are presented in Section 4.
 The Fortran program that implements the convexity test consists of about 1800 lines including comments, which gives an idea of the size of the required calculation.

-The subject of convex estimation has raised some interest over the past years because of its applications to economics, statistics and engineering [5], [6], [7], [8], [14], [15], [17], [23], [25].
-In [15] especially the consistency of the convex estimator has been proved, thus providing a good reason for using it in statistical and economic analyses.
-The work of [1], [9], [21], [28] and [16] may be further inspiring for alternative test statistics and their distribution for the convexity problem, but it is beyond the scope of this paper.
+The subject of convex estimation has raised some interest over the past years because of its applications to economics, statistics and engineering [5], [6], [7], [8], [13], [14], [16], [22], [24].
+In [14] especially the consistency of the convex estimator has been proved, thus providing a good reason for using it in statistical and economic analyses.
+The work of [1], [9], [20], [27] and [15] may be further inspiring for alternative test statistics and their distribution for the convexity problem, but it is beyond the scope of this paper.